Home » Best Creamy Beans Recipe

 Chef Tips

-• Extra creamy: Mash a little more beans or whisk 1 tsp cornstarch with 2 tbsp cold water and stir in at the end.
+• Extra creamy: Mash a few more beans, or whisk 1 tsp cornstarch with 2 tbsp cold water and stir it in at the end.

 • Smoky touch: Use smoked paprika or a drop of liquid smoke.